 Stan is a chartered accountant with experience in the commercial and charity sectors.
-Starting his career as a management consultant, Stan has held senior roles in various industries, including as finance director of operating subsidiaries in FTSE-listed Lattice Group and Close Brothers Group.
-He now works as a consultant on senior level finance assignments across both the commercial and charity sectors, and Chairs Raleigh’s Finance and Risk Committee.
+Starting his career as a management consultant, Stan has held senior roles in various industries, including as finance director of operating subsidiaries in FTSE-listed Lattice Group plc and Close Brothers Group plc.
+He now works as a consultant on senior level finance assignments across both the commercial and charity sectors, and chairs Raleigh’s Finance and Risk Committee.

 Fatuma is studying BA Politics and International Relations at University of Exeter.
 Since starting university has taken on various roles within the student body to represent and be a voice for the students.
 Fatuma was elected by her peers as a Widening Participation Officer for the 2018/19 academic year, a role which she aims to make improvements by campaign on student interests, working alongside the Sabbatical Officers and the Universities towards widening participation.
 From an early age, Fatuma was exposed to a number of global issues; both of her parents fled a brutal civil war in Somalia, and an experience which shaped her tremendously.
 As result she has continuously worked towards campaigning and volunteering with various charities and grassroots movements which has paved the way for constant growth and enriching knowledge in a number of areas.